Medina Municipal Airport: History

+A lawsuit to prevent the sale of the airport to Cleveland was filed in mid November 1983.
+Instead of being acquired by the city, the airport was purchased by John C. Lehmann in October 1984.
+Lehman, who had fled East Germany in 1950, pledged not to enlarge the airport to assuage the concerns of nearby residents.
+In late January 1985, the county commissioners announced a plan to issue bonds to support a three phase development of the airport.

+Medina purchased the airport by mid 1987 and by early August of the following year, it had been renamed Medina Municipal Airport.
+By early October 1990, the airport was in the middle of a dispute with a local resident over an attempt to obtain land via eminent domain.
+The city voted to buy approximately 14 acre of land south of a runway in mid May 1991.
+Another 6 acre west of the main runway was acquired in an out-of-court settlement in late April 1992.
+By late August 1995, the city had received multiple proposals to develop the land north of the east-west runway.

 Parking spaces were expanded at the airport in 2013 when a helicopter based at the airport began taking up half of the parking space the Federal Aviation Administration recommends the airport has.
 The airport received a $90,315 federal grant in 2015 to improve efficiency and safety at the airport.
 It funded rehabilitation of an aircraft parking apron.

 The airport received a $168,750 grant from the Federal Aviation Administration in 2022 to update its master plan and layout.
-The airport is also considering purchasing 30 additional acres of land to build additional corporate hangars and a maintenance facility as well as to extend a runway by 400 feet.

-The airport was the center of controversy in 2022 when it was found a 17-year-old airport worker organized a supercar photoshoot at the airport.
+The airport was also considering purchasing 30 acre of land to build additional corporate hangars, a maintenance facility and a 400 ft runway extension.
+The airport was the center of controversy the same year when it was found that a 17-year-old airport worker had organized a supercar photoshoot at the airport.
 Cars were taken onto the airport's runway and driven at high speeds, even as aircraft were taking off and landing.

+Cold Stream Air Maintenance opened a new building at the airport in May 2025.
+The city created an airport manager position that November and applied for a grant to build a new hangar the following month.